matthiaskellner/matthiaskellner.github.io/content/authors/sabine-taschner-mandl/_index.md

 first_name: Sabine
 last_name: Taschner-Mandl

-# For sorting in people page (here 'aaa' for first place in order)
+# For sorting in people page (here 'Aaa' for first place in order)
 sorting_crit: Aaa

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
   - sabine-taschner-mandl

-# Is this the primary user of the site?
+# Is this the primary user of the site? (default false)
 superuser: false

 # Role/position -> options listed in 'content/people/index.md'